ehrpg/qstar/docs/character/index.md

 > Intelligence describes how well your character learns new things, and how well he remembers already existing things.

-Intelligence improves a character's ability to assess situations and skills related to knowing things.
+Intelligence improves a character's Attribute to assess situations and skills related to knowing things.

 </div>